tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   role = get_execution_role()
   ```

 Now it's time to upload the data to Amazon S3.
-Explain to students that, to train the machine learning model using Amazon SageMaker, the training and testing data should pass through an Amazon S3 Bucket formatted using the [protobuf recordIO format](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-training.html#td-serialization).
+Explain to students that, to train a machine learning model using Amazon SageMaker, the training and testing data should pass through an Amazon S3 Bucket formatted using the [protobuf recordIO format](https://docs.aws.amazon.com/sagemaker/latest/dg/cdf-training.html#td-serialization).

 * The profobuf recordIO format, is a method to serialize structured data (similar to `JSON`), to allow different applications to communicate with each other or for storing data.